funvill/funvill.github.io/_posts/2012-12-31-2013-goals-and-resolutions.md

 ---
-title: 2013 Goals and Resolutions
+title: "2013 Goals and Resolutions"
 date: 2012-12-31 00:00:00
+categories:
-categories: News
+- News
+slug: 2013-goals-and-resolutions

 ---

 <strong>Goals and Resolutions for 2013
 </strong>(<em>In no particular order</em>)
 <ul>